InitRunner

 1. The user invokes the CLI with a role file and a prompt.

 2. The runtime parses the YAML, resolves the provider, and sends the system prompt + user message to the LLM.
+If the prompt includes attachments, they are resolved (local files are read, URLs are fetched) and sent as multimodal content parts.

 3. The LLM responds — possibly requesting tool calls.